aviyadeveloper/react-101/README.md

 # RANDOMCRACY

-The UI allows for different options to be added to a list from which a random selection is made.
+The UI allows for different options to be added to a list.
+When a "choose" button is clicked random selection is made.

 It was built in order to learn and practice the technologies it is built upon.

+Added a bit of satire for fun.

 # Tech